abbas-taher/the-4-ways-to-group-sum-count-spark-snippets/README.md

             |idC|        1|      7|
             +---+---------+-------+

-In this example the sale records are first converted to a DataFrame using .toDF method.
-Following the values are grouped and then counted and summed via DataFrames agg operations.
+In this example, a case class Sales is first defined.
+Then the  sale records are converted to a DataFrame using .toDF method and the defined case class.
+Following a temporary view is created with a name Sales.
+Then a standard Spark SQL Select statment is executed to query the Sales View.